TomAugspurger/slides/dask-ml-scipy.md

 # Dask

+* Familiar API...

-- Familiar API for large datasets
+* for working with large datasets...

-- Parallel, distributed computation
+* in parallel using many threads / processes / machines

 ???
 Dask provides users with containers to manipulate large datasets using